tosdr/tosback-versions/Upwork/Privacy Policy.md

 **4.3 REPORTING AND CORRECTING VIOLATIONS**

-If you become aware of any violation of these Site Terms or Use, you must immediately report it to Customer Service.
+If you become aware of any violation of these Site Terms of Use, you must immediately report it to Customer Service.
 You agree to assist us with any investigation we undertake and to take any remedial steps we require in order to correct a violation of these Site Terms of Use.

 **5\.
 DEFINITIONS**